brooks-builds/full-stack-todo-rust-course/README.md

 - [ ] Handle if the user isn't logged in, but tries to see a protected page
 - [ ] Keep the user logged in over page refreshes
 - [ ] check other browsers
+- [ ] Error bar should not flash unless there is a real error

 ## Design